Bank M: Branch Network

 As of November 2014, Bank M maintains branches in the following locations, with a view to expand to other areas of Tanzania: (1) Main Branch - 8 Barack Obama Drive, Dar es Salaam (2) Nyerere Road Branch - 27-28 Nyerere Road, Dar es Salaam (3) Kisutu Street Branch - 29 Kisutu Street, Dar es Salaam (4) Uhuru Street Branch - 27 Uhuru Street, Dar es Salaam (5) Arusha Branch - 29 East Joel Maeda Road, Arusha (6) Mwanza Branch - 62W Capri Point, Mwanza.

 Receivership

 On 2 August 2018, the Bank of Tanzania, seized Bank M, dismissed its board of directors and senior managers and appointed an administrator; thus placing the lender under "receivership", on account of failure to meet liquidity requirements.
 A decision on the way forward was expected in the next 90 days.

-In January 2019, BOT transferred the assets of Bank M, estimated at about US$500 million at the time, to Azania Bank and permanently revoked Bank M's commercial banking license.
+In January 2019, BOT transferred the assets of Bank M, estimated at US$500 million at the time, to Azania Bank and permanently revoked Bank M's commercial banking license.